seinecle/codapps/docs/generated-html/subdir/checking-for-plugin-updates_temp_html.md

 Here is how to make sure you have everything correctly setup (explanations follow the picture below)

 //ST: !
-image::Putting-the-correct-web-address-for-plugin-updates.png[align="center",title="Putting the correct web address for plugin updates"]
+image::Putting-the-correct-web-address.png[align="center",title="Putting the correct web address"] {nbsp} +
-{nbsp} +

 //ST: !